 7. Understand the bigger picture

 This is probably easier said than done, but once you understand the buyer persona, you also need to understand the bigger picture.
-This is another common mistake bloggers often make.
-Look at your services from your audience’s point of view – what do they need that you may have missed?
-Maybe you are a home storage brand with the best products – your products are high quality, made from eco-friendly materials, and cheap, but what if they are too big to fit into a microwave or refrigerator?
+Look at your product or service from your audience’s point of view – what do they need that you may have missed?

-It’s when you step into your reader’s shoes do you realize what you are missing.
+When you step into your reader’s shoes, you realize what you are missing.
 Only then can you complete the puzzle.
-Once you have the bigger picture in mind, you can create posts that tie up to this visual and better assist your customers.
+Once you have the bigger picture in mind, you can better assist your customers and attract more organic traffic.

 Now that we have shared a few tips and tricks from the business, let’s delve a little bit deeper into what you need to know before starting a blog.